gotchoices/wylib/README.md

 	It is notable that CSS is referenced in both preferences and Layout.
 	It is a bit of a judgement call whether a particular style is one or the other.
-But typically, things like colors and border shapes are a matter of style.
+But typically, things like colors and border shapes are a matter of preference.
 Something like the order of buttons in a container is more a matter of layout.

 	Language is not a CSS issue, but will specify how the components explain themselves to the user.